Cdarren3/DataCleaning-EventData/README.md

 ## Objectives

-Collect cleaned and usable event data for further study
+Transform data into cleaned and usable event data for further study

 ## Tools Involved